eshuldiner/Aging/README.md

 | CAS9NEG_GT | Genotype of mice lacking Cas9 (matching one of <GENOTYPES>) | string |

 ## Parameter file
 The parameter values used in performing a given analysis are passed through a "parameter file".
 The parameter file is tab-separated, with each line of the file defining a parameter.
-Each line of the parameter

 By default, the location and name of the project file should be as follows:
 <root>/Parameters/<parameter_id>_parameter_file.txt